Hundreds limp out of besieged Syria jihadist enclave

 Delil souleiman, AFP

-The authorities in Al-Hol and the other camps where evacuees are dispatched are overwhelmed and entire families have had to sleep rough.
+The authorities in Al-Hol and other camps for evacuees are overwhelmed and entire families have had to sleep rough.

-"Families arriving in Al-Hol camp have been without access to health and other essential services for a long period of time and... in a fragile state, compounded by the fatigue of the journey to the camp," the UN office for human rights said.

-Dozens of children are unaccompanied and the toll of those who died shortly after arriving or en route from Baghouz keeps growing.
+Dozens of children are unaccompanied and the toll of those who died shortly after arriving or en route from Baghouz has risen to 90 since December, according to the UN.

-"90 deaths have been reported; two thirds of them children under the age of five," it said, adding that the main causes of death were hypothermia, pneumonia, dehydration or malnutrition complications.

 The jihadists are massively outnumbered in Baghouz.